The Shawshank Redemption (1994)

-Warden Samuel Norton: Dufresne, if you wanna indulge in this fantasy, that's your business.
+Warden Samuel Norton: If you wanna indulge in this fantasy, that's your business.
 Don't make it mine.
 This meeting is over.

 Andy Dufresne: Sir, if I ever get out, I'd never mention what happens here.
 I'd be just as indictable as you for laundering that money.

-Warden Samuel Norton: [slaps the table] Don't you ever mention money to me again, you sorry son of a bitch!
-Not in this office, not anywhere!
+Warden Samuel Norton: [slams his fists on the table] Don't you ever mention money to me again, you sorry son of a bitch.
+Not in this office, not anywhere.